ioxio-dataspace/example-app/README.md

 You can check the [online demo](TODO: add a link there) or run it locally (this way requires some configuration, so check [configuration](#configuration) section below).

-Main idea is to demostrate how to:
+Main idea is to demonstrate how to:

 - Perform authentication in a dataspace
-- Handle application configuration correctly
+- Use the application credentials
 - Retrieve data products from Product Gateway

 ## Repo structure